 The benefits of compounding apply to virtually all families.
 Start contributing $10 per day to your child’s college savings account when they are one (assuming a 6% annual return), by the time they’re 18 they would have $119,655 saved.
 That’s real growth!

 As you can see, it doesn’t take much effort for your money to grow over time, and investing apps for kids are key to building meaningful wealth.

 For parents, one of the easiest ways to begin educating kids about investing is to make it fun and to look for teachable moments.

 For example, open a child bank account with a debit card for your child.
-Some of the best debit cards for kids and teens like Greenlight offer parental controls, investing options and savings goals development.
+Some of the best debit cards for kids like Greenlight offer parental controls, investing options and savings goals development.